-Lamport [12] observed that such a style of specification is essential to reason about complex systems in a modular way [38, p.131].
+Lamport [12] observed that such a style of specification is essential to reason about complex systems in a modular way [38, p.
+131].
 Lamport and Schneider [39], [40] introduced, and related to previous approaches, what they called generalized Hoare logic.
 This is a formalism for reasoning with pre- and post-conditions, in order to prove program invariants.
-Misra and Chandy introduced the rely-guarantee approach for safety properties of distributed systems [41].
-All properties up to this point were safety, and not expressed in temporal logic [42].
+Misra and Chandy introduced the rely-guarantee approach for safety properties of distributed systems [41], [42, §6 on p.
+532].
+Stepwise implication in their work constrains the immediate future behavior of a system in case its environment behaved as assumed throughout the past.
+The increment of time between constraint and assumption enables assembling interdependent components without circular dependence.
+All properties up to this point were safety, and not expressed in temporal logic [43].
 Two developments followed, and the work presented here is based on them.

-The first was Lamport's introduction of proof lattices [43].
+The first was Lamport's introduction of proof lattices [20].
 A proof lattice is a finite rooted directed acyclic graph, labeled with assertions.
 If u is a node labeled with property U, and v, w are its successors, labeled with properties V, W, then if U holds at any time, eventually either V or W will hold.
 In temporal logic, this can be expressed as $\Box(U \Rightarrow \diamond(V \lor W))$.
 Owicki and Lamport [44] revised the proof lattice approach, by labeling nodes with temporal properties, instead of atemporal ones ("immediate assertions").

-The second development was the expression by Pnueli [38] of assume-guarantee pairs in temporal logic, i.e., without reference to an explicit time variable.
+The second development was the expression of stepwise implication operators ($\stackrel{+}{\rightarrow}$ and variants) in temporal logic by Lamport [12], and Pnueli [38], i.e., without reference to an explicit time variable.
 In addition, Pnueli proposed a proof method for liveness properties, which is based on well-founded induction.
 This method can be understood as starting with some temporal premises for each component, and iteratively tightening these properties into consequents that are added to the collection of available premises, for the purpose of deriving further consequents.
 This method enables proving liveness properties of modular systems.
 Informally, the requirement of well-foundedness allows using as premises only properties from an earlier stage of the deductive process [45], [46].
-This prevents circular existential reasoning about the future, i.e., circular dependencies of liveness properties [47, §2.2, p.512], [48, §5.4, p.264], [49].
+This prevents circular existential reasoning about the future, i.e., circular dependencies of liveness properties [47, §2.2, p.
+512], [48, §5.4, p.
+264], [49].
 As a simple example, consider Alice and Bob.
 Alice promises that, if she sees b, then she will do a at some time in the future.
 Reciprocally, Bob promises to eventually do b, after he sees a.
 As raw TLA formulas, these read $\Box(b \Rightarrow \Diamond a')$ for Alice, and $\Box(a \Rightarrow \Diamond b')$ for Bob.
 If both Alice and Bob default to not doing any of a or b, then they both satisfy their specifications.
 This problem arises because existential quantification over time allows simultaneous antecedent failure.
 Otherwise, if Bob was required to do b for the first time, then Alice would have to do a, then Bob do b again, etc.